 Union Pacific Recognizes 50-Year Employees

-Training and development focus on setting goals and achieving great results.
-Union Pacific believes how employees accomplish their work is equally important as what they accomplish.
-Our core competencies foster a culture of performance and growth supporting our vision, mission and values.
-In addition to work-related skills, we develop employees' capabilities in eight core competencies:
+Our core competencies foster a culture of performance and growth supporting our vision, purpose and values.
+In addition to work-related skills, we develop employees’ capabilities in eight core competencies:

 - Building relationships and influencing others.

 - Handling adversity.

 We offer skill development opportunities for employees at all levels.
 These include:

 - New Employee Onboarding Program – Courses on communication and industry-specific training through interactive experiences.

 - Skill Development – Technical, communication, safety and environmental courses.

 - Managerial and Leadership Development – Management and leadership courses helping employees grow and develop.